cbonoz/consensus-grow-18/README.md

 ### API

-Record an instance of an item (equivalent to a packing slip or farmers label of an item).
+Record instance of item(s), equivalent to a packing slip or farmers label of an item.
 <pre>
+POST /api/items/add
+[
     {
         "name": "Swiss Chard/Green", // name of the item (not necessarily unique) "unit": "12 BU", // quantity or size of the item "metadata": "Product of USA", // additional comments or info on this item "uuid": XXXX, // uuid of the item
         "origin": Satur Farms NY 11935"
         "packDate": "05-08-2018"
-}
+    },
+    ...
+]
 </pre>

-Record delivery of an item
+Record deliveries of item(s)
 <pre>
+POST /api/deliveries/add
+[
     {
-    "itemUuid": XXXX, // uuid of the received item.
+        "itemId": XXXX, // uuid of the received item.
-    "locationUuid": XXXXX, // uuid of the receiving location "latitude": XXXX, // latitude of the receiver "longitude": XXX // longitude of the receiver "timestamp": XXXXX // time of delivery
+        "locationId": XXXXX, // uuid of the receiving location "lat": XXXX, // latitude of the receiver "lng": XXX // longitude of the receiver "timeMs": XXXXX // time of delivery
-}
+    },
+    ...
+]
 </pre>